Brian Valentine: Microsoft

 In August 1987, Valentine resigned from Intel and took a position at Microsoft after his former Intel colleague Paul Maritz invited him to join.

 He spent the next 19 years launching some of the most widely used software products of their time.
 He led the team that launched Microsoft Exchange Server 4.0, 5.0 and 5.5.
 As a result of his success with Exchange, he was personally asked by Steve Ballmer in 1998 to rescue the then-failing Windows 2000 project.
 In one year, Valentine was able to successfully deliver Windows 2000 in December 1999.
 He then went on to lead the teams responsible for Windows XP, XP SP2, Windows Server 2003 and Windows Vista.

 Amazon

 In 2006, Valentine moved to join Amazon.com where he built and led the eCommerce Platform team, before leaving in early 2014.

 Post-Amazon

 Valentine joined Ivy Softworks, an Innovation Studio in Seattle, in September 2014 where he worked until 2015.

+Other ventures

+Valentine has two final tables at the World Series of Poker Circuit Tour and nine cashes at the World Series of Poker Tour.